KennethHoff/SourceGenerators/src/Generators/PocoSchemaGenerator/Oxx.Backend.Generators.PocoSchema.Zod/README.md

         * This would be very useful for development, as you could just change a schema and then refresh the page to see the changes.

 * Add Roslyn analyzers to ensure that the classes are valid for the schema generator.
-    * This will be a separate - recommended - package.
-        * There might even be a separate package for each Schema, as there might be some issues that are specific to each schema.
     * This will include things like:
-        * Ensuring that the `[PocoObject]` attribute is not applied to Static classes.
+        * Ensuring that the `[SchemaObject]` attribute is not applied to Static classes.
-        * Ensuring that the `[PocoObject]` attribute is not applied to classes that does not have a public parameterless constructor.
+        * Ensuring that the `[SchemaObject]` attribute is not applied to classes that does not have a public parameterless constructor.
         * Telling you if you're using a type that is not supported by the schema generator.
-            * If the intention is to not export the type, then you should use the `[PocoPropertyIgnore]` attribute on the property.
+            * If the intention is to not export the type, then you should use the `[SchemaMemberIgnore]` attribute on the member.
-            * This might not be possible to do however.